It’s a question most people would not ask themselves until it’s too late: “what happens if I get in a wreck in a different state?”

 Things such as accident location and at-fault party, where the claim was filed, and whether it’s state or federal all have significant impacts on an injury claim.

-Even if you’ve been involved in car accident outside the state of Texas, the legal team at Reyes Browne Reilley are happy to answer your questions with a free consultation.
+Even if you’ve been involved in car accident outside the state of Texas, the Dallas auto accident attorneys at Reyes Browne Reilley are happy to answer your questions with a free consultation.
 In special circumstances, experts from outside the accident state can represent victims.
 If you’re not a Texas resident but need an attorney located within the state, we can assist as well.